karollewandowski/aem-intellij-plugin/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/9269-aem-intellij-plugin.svg)](https://plugins.jetbrains.com/plugin/9269-aem-intellij-plugin)

 :no_entry: :no_entry: :no_entry:
-*Plugin code in this repository is not maintained any more.
-The only maintained file will be README.md with list of features. **Reporting issues is still appreciated in this repository.*** :no_entry: :no_entry: :no_entry:
+*Plugin code in this repository is not maintained any more. **Reporting issues is still appreciated in this repository.*** :no_entry: :no_entry: :no_entry:

 **Plugin is still developed and maintained, it is just moved to private repository.**